mcglasp/ms3/README.md

 This is one reason I have deliberately left most of the term fields as optional; this increases flexibility and allows users to input their existing data as quickly as possible, without having to fill it out first with fields they may not previously have needed.

+The Safari browser appears not to correctly display a few small elements.
+Namely the pins, the browse button and the alert icon.
+They appear to be jumping out of their containers.
+This is a minor UI issue and does not impact on usability.

 #### Flash messages behaviour across different browsers

 The flash messages work well throughout the site where a user is logged in.
 However, I have encountered a bug when attempting to invoke flash messages on the